smartdevicelink/sdl_app_library_guides/docs/Getting Started/Adding the Lock Screen/index.md

 !@

 @![android]
-If you have implemented the `SdlManager` and have defined the `SDLLockScreenActivity` in your manifest but have not defined any lock screen configuration, you are already have a working default configuration.
+If you have implemented the `SdlManager` and defined the `SDLLockScreenActivity` in your manifest, you have a working default lockscreen configuration.
 ![Generic Lock Screen](assets/GenericLockScreen_Android.png)
 !@